Why Dogs Jump

 Step 2.
 Repeat until you can step through the door without your dog jumping up.

 Step 3.
 If he jumps on you, turn away.
-If he keeps jumping, go back outside and start again.
+If they keep jumping, go back outside and start again.

 Step 4.
-Whenever your dog keeps four paws on the floor, praise and pet him.
+Whenever your dog keeps four paws on the floor, praise and pet them.

 Around the house:

 Step 1.
-If your dog jumps on you to get attention or to play, turn your back to him.
+If your dog jumps on you to get attention or to play, turn your back to them.

 Step 2.
-When he stops jumping, turn around and praise him.
+When your dog stops jumping, turn around and praise them.
 Repeat if necessary.

 Step 3.
-If your dog keeps jumping up when you turn your back, walk away from him.
-If he follows and jumps again, put him in another room for a minute or two.
+If your dog keeps jumping up when you turn your back, walk away from them.
+If they follow and jump again, put them in another room for a minute or two.

 By following this approach, you train your dog to sit for attention.
-Be sure to reinforce this behavior by giving your dog some attention (praise, a cuddle, etc.) when he chooses to sit nicely rather than overly excitedly demanding attention.
+Be sure to reinforce this behavior by giving your dog some attention (praise, a cuddle, etc.) when they choose to sit nicely rather than overly excitedly demanding attention.

 On visitors to the house:

 Step 2.
 Leave the leash on your dog during the visit.
 You can drop the leash and let it drag, but if your dog jumps up on your visitor, pick up the leash and walk your dog away.
-Put him in another room for a minute or two.
-Then let him try again.
-Tell your guest to only give your dog attention when he sits.
+Put them in another room for a minute or two.
+Then let them try again.
+Tell your guest to only give your dog attention when they sit.

 On people on the street:

 Step 1.
 Always walk your dog on a head halter.
 When approaching someone on the sidewalk, keep an eye on your dog.
-If he starts to jump up, control him with the leash, tell him “too bad” in a cheerful voice, turn, and walk briskly away.
+If they start to jump up, control them with the leash, tell them “too bad” in a cheerful voice, turn, and walk briskly away.
 When your dog calms down, try again.

 Step 2.
-When your dog has learned to keep all four paws on the ground during greetings, ask him for a sit before he says hello.
-If you practice this consistently (and have taught him Sit), your dog will learn to sit whenever he wants to greet a new person.
+When your dog has learned to keep all four paws on the ground during greetings, ask them for a sit before they say hello.
+If you practice this consistently (and have taught them Sit), your dog will learn to sit whenever they want to greet a new person.

 Tips

-- Don’t push away your dog or scold him for jumping on you.
-That’s more than enough attention to keep him jumping.
+• Don’t push away your dog or scold them for jumping on you.
+That’s more than enough attention to keep them jumping.

-- Never bring your knee up as protection against your dog’s over-happy greetings, or step on his toes when he jumps, or grab and pinch his feet.
-You can cause real damage to your dog and he won’t understand what you want him to do.
+• Never bring your knee up as protection against your dog’s over-happy greetings, or step on their toes when they jumps, or grab and pinch their feet.
+You can cause real damage to your dog and they won’t understand what you want them to do.